Martha MacCallum

-Martha Bowes MacCallum (born January 31, 1964) is an American news host for Fox News.
-She is the host of The Story with Martha MacCallum, broadcast from Manhattan.
-MacCallum joined the network in 2004.
-Her interviews with President Barack Obama, General David Petraeus, Arizona Senator and 2008 Republican presidential nominee John McCain, New Jersey governor Chris Christie, First Lady Laura Bush, and others have been featured on her programs.
+Martha Bowes MacCallum (born January 31, 1964) is an American journalist and news anchor for Fox News.
+She is the executive editor and anchor of The Story with Martha MacCallum, broadcast from Manhattan Monday through Friday at 3PM ET, and co-anchor of Fox News Election coverage.
+MacCallum joined the network in 2004 and is based in New York City.
+Her interviews with President Donald Trump, President Barack Obama, First Lady Laura Bush, Supreme Court Justice Brett Kavanaugh and others have been featured on her programs.

 Early life

-Martha MacCallum, the daughter of Elizabeth B. and Douglas C. MacCallum, Jr., was born and grew up in Wyckoff, New Jersey.
+Martha MacCallum, the daughter of Elizabeth B. and Douglas C. MacCallum Jr., was born and grew up in Wyckoff, New Jersey.
 After graduating from Ramapo High School in Franklin Lakes, New Jersey, MacCallum earned her bachelor's degree in political science from St. Lawrence University in the North Country of New York State, and subsequently studied at the Circle in the Square Theatre School on Broadway, founding the Miranda Theater Company in New York.
 MacCallum next worked as an associate in corporate relations at Dow Jones & Company.
+She began her career as a freelance researcher for Corporate Finance magazine, but the publication was sold soon after she joined.